Thompani/zero_day/0x00-vagrant/README.md

-This is a vagrant project teaching student to use other machine in place of the sandbox
+This is a project on vargrant, students ability to use other machines other than the sandbox